renovatebot/renovate/docs/usage/configuration-options.md

 When enabled, Renovate will attempt to remediate vulnerabilities even if they exist only in transitive dependencies.

-Applicable only for GitHub platform (with vulnerability alerts enabled), `npm` manager, and when a `package-lock.json` v1 format is present.
+Applicable only for GitHub platform (with vulnerability alerts enabled) and `npm` manager.
+When the `lockfileVersion` is higher than `1` in `package-lock.json`, remediations are only possible when changes are made to `package.json`.

 This is considered a feature flag with the aim to remove it and default to this behavior once it has been more widely tested.

 ## unicodeEmoji